cloudssky/scf/README.md

-# scf
-Cloud Foundry on EKS Deployment Guide
+# Cloud Foundry on Kubernetes Deployment Guide

 This is a step by step deployment guide to setup Cloud Foundry on top of EKS or TK8 made Kubernetes Clusters.

 If you don't have a k8s cluster running, we made the life easier for you:

-tk8eks: install eks in 10 minutes:
+tk8eks: installs eks in 10 minutes:
 https://github.com/kubernauts/tk8eks

-tk8: install upstream k8s on AWS, Bare-Metal or OpenStack in 8 minutes: https://github.com/kubernauts/tk8
+tk8: installs upstream k8s on AWS, Bare-Metal or OpenStack in 8 minutes: https://github.com/kubernauts/tk8